ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-sys.md

 # General information
 {: #vs_orderinginstances-sys-settings}

-The information that you specify for a new VMware vSphere® instance is based on a cluster configuration template.
+The information that you specify for a new VMware vSphere® instance is based on an instance configuration template.

-## Cluster configurations
+## Instance configuration name
-{: #vs_orderinginstance-cluster-config}
+{: #vs_orderinginstance-instance-config}

-* You can specify settings for an instance and place the order, or save the settings as a configuration template without placing an order.
-* You can also select a saved configuration template to further update it, and then save it as a new configuration template.
+{{site.data.content.paraone-orderinginstance-inst-config}}

+{{site.data.content.paratwo-orderinginstance-inst-config}}

-## Cluster name
+## Instance name
-{: #vs_orderinginstances-cluster-name}
+{: #vs_orderinginstances-instance-name}

-The cluster name is set to **vss-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.
+The instance name is set to **vss-_xx_** by default, where _xx_ represents two randomly generated alphabetic characters.

-{{site.data.content.orderinginstance-cluster-name-list}}
+You can also specify an instance name that meets the following requirements:
+* Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+* The instance name must start with a lowercase alphabetic character.
+* The instance name must end with a lowercase alphabetic or numeric character.
+* The maximum length of the instance name is 10 characters.
+* The instance name must be unique within your account.

+## Resource group
+{: #vs_orderinginstance-resource-group}

+{{site.data.content.para-orderinginstance-resource-group}}

+{{site.data.content.note-orderinginstance-resource-group}}

 ## Related links
 {: #vs_orderinginstances-sys-related}